hoggmania/broker-react-sign-in-sample/README.md

 * By default, the application listens on an unsecured HTTP port.
 Please be aware that a production web application should always be served using HTTPS.
 * The application does not support encrypted ID tokens.
-* If you have [Yarn](https://yarnpkg.com/) installed, you can use it in place of npm.
+* You can use npm if you don't want to use Yarn.

 ## Support and reporting bugs